 Agios Nikolaos – Crete

-Located on Crete’s north east coast, Agios Nikolaos has been pleasing tourists for many years with it’s spectacular views.
+Agios Nikolaos has been pleasing tourists for many years with it’s spectacular views and is the perfect place to enjoy your Crete holiday..
 Not only has this pretty resort got a marina and a harbour to brag about, but it’s also has beautiful waterfront lake which is linked to the sea by a narrow canal.
 And this is without mentioning its picturesque cluster of lively cafés, bars, and restaurants.

 Assos Village – Kefalonia

-Set on the west coast of Kefalonia, is the unspoilt fishing village of Assos which is certainly worthy of a visit.
+When going on a break to Kefalonia, experience the unspoilt fishing village of Assos located on the West Coast.
 Perched on the hilltop is the Venetian fortress, a World Heritage Site listing which offers spectacular views.
 So, if you just want to enjoy the view you can simply sit back and watch the world go by in one of the waterfront bars dotted around the horseshoe harbour.

 Lindos – Rhodes

 No break to the island of Rhodes is complete without a trip to Lindos.
 Well known for its archaeological site the acropolis which sits a hundred metres above the town, Lindos is one of Greece’s most magnificent settings.
 But that’s not all, this small town also offers a beautiful sandy beach, amazing rooftop bars, al fresco dinning, oh and let’s not forget to mention dozens of donkeys.

 There’s no denying it the holiday destination of Santorini really is the crème de la crème when it comes to Greek Islands.
 Oia village is located on top of a cliff and offers some of the best views in the world, especially at sunset.
 Although Oia is a traditional village with white washed buildings and blue domed churches, its cobbled streets have plenty of tourist shops, bars, and restaurants to take advantage of.